preciofishbone/OmniaDocsG2/pages/invite-co-authors/index.rst

 .. image:: co-author-dialog.png

 + **Authors**: Add one or more colleagues to the list.
-+ **Send email invitation**: You can choose to send an -mail invitation to the would be co-authors.
++ **Send email invitation**: You can choose to send an email invitation to the would be co-authors.
 The email contains a link to the page.
-+ **E-mail message**: If you send an email invitation, use this field to enter a message.
++ **Email message**: If you send an email invitation, use this field to enter a message.

 4. Click OK when you're done, to save the settings.
 If you have chosen to send an email message, it is now sent.